Hanoi to Hai Phong by Train, Vietnam

 The Trains:

-The trains on the Hanoi↔Haiphong service are 6-8 carriages in length (much shorter than the trains that ply the north-south line) and the level of comfort is really rather good.
-Large windows let lots of natural light in and are great for watching the landscape (or ‘industrialscape’) glide by.
-There are plenty of toilets and sinks, and the general condition and cleanliness is absolutely fine.
-The air-conditioned soft-seat carriages are comfy and spacious, the seats are reclinable, and there are some electrical sockets for charging your various gadgets.
-In the fan-cooled, hard-seat compartment, the carriages are filled with wooden benches, which are actually quite attractive: it feels a bit like how I’d imagine a 19th century steamer crossing the American prairies would – the oak-furnished interiors bathed in an orange glow from the low, dry light of the vast grasslands.
-Some drinks and snacks are wheeled down the aisle throughout the journey, including steamed dumplings wrapped in banana leaf (would you ever get that on a train in Europe?).
-There’s really not much to complain about.
+The trains on the Hanoi↔Hải Phòng service are 6-8 carriages in length (much shorter than the trains that ply the north-south mainline) and the level of comfort is totally acceptable.
+Large windows let lots of natural light in and are great for watching the landscape (or rather the industrial sprawl) glide by.
+There are toilets and sinks, and the general condition and cleanliness is fine.
+The air-conditioned soft-seat carriages are comfy and spacious enough, although a little cramped if the seat in front is reclined.
+There are some electrical sockets for charging your various gadgets.
+In the fan-cooled, hard-seat compartment (usually just one or two carriages), the cars are filled with wooden benches, which are actually quite attractive: it feels a bit like how I’d imagine a 19th century steamer crossing the American prairies would – the oak-furnished interiors bathed in an orange glow from the low, dry light of the vast grasslands.
+Some drinks and snacks are wheeled down the aisle throughout the journey, including bánh giò – hot, steamed dumplings wrapped in banana leaf (would you ever get that on a train in Europe?).
+There’s really not much to complain about, and even if there was, it’s only a couple of hours.

 [Back to Contents]